-Whether it’s the demands of the job or how it is being handled in your workplace, stress is a big issue is modern workplaces.
+Whether it’s the demands of the job or how it is being handled in your workplace, stress is a big issue in modern workplaces.
 According to the health and safety executive (HSE), 428,000 people in the UK reported work-related stress to the extent that they believed it contributed to illness.
 That’s a whopping 40% of all work-related illnesses!
 Managing stress in your workplace effectively is essential for your workplace wellness.

 What is stress?

 Stress affects individuals differently.
 Generally, people experience stress when they are finding themselves under too much emotional or mental pressure.
 This creates a surge of hormones that has a physiological effect on the body.

 It’s important to mention that not all stress is bad.
 In fact, some people can really thrive in high-pressure environments!
 However, when you find yourself in prolonged stressful situations, it can begin to have a detrimental effect on your physiological and psychological wellbeing and may even result in long term sickness or significantly reduced productivity.